-- the practice followed by city councils regarding decisions on social assistance for married women or common-law wives according to which the decision has been given or sent under the husband's name and the money has been paid to the husband's account, unless otherwise stated on the application
+- the practice regarding decisions on social assistance for married women or common-law wives according to which the decision has been given or sent under the husband's name and the money has been paid to the husband's account, unless otherwise stated on the application

 - different reimbursement rules for osteoporosis medication for women and men

 - achieving equality in screenings, as screenings are not used for prostate cancer, but they are used for breast cancer and cervical cancer